simonmackinnon/clouddevopslearningblog/jekyll-clouddevopslearningblog/_posts/2020-05-27-acg-advanced-cloudformation-course-review.markdown

-## Course Review: A Cloud Guru, Advanced AWS CloudFormation- Adrian Cottrell
+## Course Review: A Cloud Guru, Advanced AWS CloudFormation- Adrian Cantrill
 ### Course URL: https://learn.acloud.guru/course/aws-advanced-cloudformation/dashboard

 After completing the AWS Associate Certification trifecta late last year, and Azure Fundamentals earlier this year, I took a break from study to figure out what path of learning I wanted to do next.
 Given I work as an AWS Cloud Engineer, I thought the AWS DevOps Professional certification would be highly relevant as well as an awseome opportunity to learn some new concepts and technology.